nps-tug/nps-thesis-template/README.md

 These were thought to work properly earlier, but not recently tested / vetted:

 * Classified marking for theses and disserations
-* Traditional layout (looks more like the Word template)

 Development